VISION AND DEVELOPMENT

 Another important focus was to develop TEAM effort and teamwork through ongoing communication with students and Trainers.
 Every form of communication and every decision was and continues to be based on this principle: ‘Which approach/decision will bring out the best in us, bring out the best in the other person, and be of the greatest benefit to the situation we find ourselves in?
 This approach requires that all communication comes from a centeredness within the Heart and that all decisions are based on the motivation: ‘for the greater good of all’!

 Since 2008 another important change was introduced, namely the practice of sharing workshop benefits and responsibilities.
 So in 2008 all level 4 workshops were given over to the Beginner Trainers, which meant that they now were in charge of the whole Module 1 training programme.
 And in the following years other Institute created programmes were given over to qualified Trainers for the expansion of their businesses.

 Giving over the full Module 1 training to Beginner Trainers had the significant consequence that the Institute buildings now lost their purpose as the Training Centre for MA-URI Healing Arts in Europe.
-With the recession having a profound effect on students’ financial situation in e.g. Poland and Lithuania, Hungary and Romania, our spontaneous decision was to take over the travelling and offer the new E-2 Training in Poland, Hungary and Lithuania for the different European groups.
+With the recession having a profound effect on students’ financial situation in e.g. Poland and Lithuania, Hungary and Romania, our spontaneous decision was to take over the travelling and offer a European version of the Module 2 Training to students in Poland, Hungary and Lithuania.
 This meant that the Institute could again become the ‘floating Island’ it started out as!
 Interesting development, indeed!